Start with “beyond Zouk”

 Courses are 8-hours total

-Most courses use a 2-hr x 4-lesson format, with the exception of ad hoc Zouk workshops or workshops by guests artistes.
+Most courses use a 2-hr x 4-lesson format, with the exception of ad hoc Zouk workshops or workshops by guests artistes, which may be shorter or longer.

 You can return for courses featuring the same content, as often as you like, for free.
 This is great for frequent travelers, folks on shift work, or those who require more practise.
 Unless the class is full, we will always try to accommodate all refreshers.
 Students are highly encouraged to return for refreshers.